cocos/cocos-docs/en/asset/model/glTF.md

 ## URI parsing

-Creator supports URIs of the following form specified in glTF:
+Creator supports URIs in the following form specified in glTF:

 - Data URI